SensorApps/Sensors2OSC/README.md

 ## Translation

 If you want to add a new language or update translations, please see the [Common](https://github.com/SensorApps/Common) library for the sensor apps.
 It contains additional strings.

+## Example usage
+There are two examples included for receiving data from Sensors2OSC, that reside in `examples`, Puredata and Python3.
+Both listen to port 9000.